ipalton/airbyte/docs/integrations/sources/surveymonkey.md

 1. In the left navigation bar, click **Sources**.
 2. Click **New source**.
-3. Find and select **SurveyMonkey**.
+3. Find and click **SurveyMonkey**.
 4. Click **Authenticate your SurveyMonkey account**.
 Log in and authorize Airbyte to access your SurveyMonkey account.
 5. Fill out the form.
     - **Source name**: A short, descriptive name to help you identify this source in Airbyte.
-    - **Start Date**: Any data before this date will not be replicated.
+    - **Start Date**: Any data before this date will not be extracted.
-    - **Origin datacenter of the SurveyMonkey account**: API access URLs may depend on the origin datacenter's location.
+    - **Origin datacenter of the SurveyMonkey account**: Airbyte needs to know this because API access URLs may depend on the origin datacenter's location.
-    - **Survey Monkey survey IDs**: If you want to replicate specific surveys, enter the IDs of those surveys.
-If you want to replicate all survey data, leave this blank.
+    - **Survey Monkey survey IDs**: If you want to extract specific surveys, enter the IDs of those surveys.
+If you want to extract all survey data, leave this blank.
 6. Click **Set up source**.
 Wait a moment while Airbyte tests the connection.
 <!-- /env:cloud -->